 Why it’s dangerous: Kids have been known to use the app, registering with fake names and ages.

 What it does: No, that’s not a typo.
-Calculator% is a secret app that lets users hide videos, files, and even their search and browser history.
+Calculator% is one of the secret apps that look like games.
+It lets users hide videos, files, and even their search and browser history from others.

 Why people love it: If you have files, pics, and vids you don’t want others to see, Calculator% might be a good place to hide them.